By Lauren Panoff, MPH, RD

 Toddler Fat Needs

-Toddlers can find healthy fats in solid foods like whole grain breads and grains, beans, legumes, soy foods, full-fat plant milks, nut and seed butters, and vegetable oils.
+Toddlers can find healthy fats in solid foods like whole grain breads and grains, beans, legumes, soy foods, full-fat plant milks, nut and seed butters like almond butter, and vegetable oils.
 Parents may also choose to supplement their child with a plant-based toddler formula like that from Else, which offers 9 grams of total fat in a 240 ml serving made with the formula powder.

 Here are some examples of the fat content in some plant-based foods for babies and toddlers: